n-sviridenko/langgraph-a2a-adapter/README.md

-# LangGraph A2A Proxy
+# LangGraph A2A Adapter

 This project implements an [A2A Protocol](https://google.github.io/A2A/) compliant FastAPI server that proxies requests to the LangGraph Server API.

 ## Overview

-The LangGraph A2A Proxy allows A2A-compatible clients to interact with LangGraph assistants, providing:
+The LangGraph A2A Adapter allows A2A-compatible clients to interact with LangGraph assistants, providing:

 1. Agent discovery through agent cards
 2. Message exchange with assistants